oceanprotocol/docs/discover/what-is-ocean.md

 <div align="center"><figure><img src="../.gitbook/assets/discover/wait.png" width="60%"></figure></div>

-### What is Ocean?
+## What is Ocean?

 Ocean is a decentralized data exchange protocol.

 AI lives on data; Ocean facilitates it.

-Specifically, Ocean has two parts:
+Ocean has two specific parts:
 - A live tech stack.
 At the core is **Datatokens** and **Compute-to-Data**
 - A lively community.
-This includes **builders, 52data scientists, OCEAN holders**, and **Ocean Ambassadors**
+This includes **builders, data scientists, OCEAN holders**, and **Ocean Ambassadors**.
+Ocean's community is active on **social media**.

 Let's drill into each.

-### Tech: Ocean data NFTs and datatokens
+## Tech: Ocean data NFTs and datatokens

 These enable decentralized access control, via token-gating.
 Key principles: